Quality assurance mechanisms in the Northwest Territories postsecondary education system vary by type of program. They include:

 Other Organizations Related to Quality Assurance in Colleges and Apprenticeship

-Aurora College is a member of the Association of Canadian Community Colleges (ACCC).
+Aurora College is a member of the Colleges and Institutes Canada (ACCC).
 ACCC does not perform formal quality assurance functions with respect to its members, but it does promote quality programming and the use of high academic standards by conducting research and facilitating broad discussion on quality assurance issues.

 The Northwest Territories does not have legislation to register private training institutions.
 The Minister has a Private Vocational Training Directive and has developed guidelines to ensure compliance by customer institutions, as well as consumer protection.
 Students have access to a limited amount of private training approved through this Directive and through the Department of Education, Culture and Employment's Student Financial Assistance Program.